Antonia Fraser: Career

+Biography and history

-Her first major work, published by Weidenfeld & Nicolson, was Mary, Queen of Scots (1969), which was followed by several other biographies, including Cromwell, Our Chief of Men (1973).
-Fraser won the Wolfson History Award in 1984 for The Weaker Vessel, a study of women's lives in 17th-century England.
-From 1988 to 1989, she was president of English PEN, and she chaired its Writers in Prison Committee.
+Fraser's first major work was Mary, Queen of Scots (1969), published by Weidenfeld & Nicolson, which was followed by several other biographies, including Cromwell, Our Chief of Men (1973).

-She also has written detective novels, the most popular involving a character named Jemima Shore, and they were adapted into the television series Jemima Shore Investigates, which aired in the UK in 1983.

-From 1983 to 1984, she was president of Edinburgh's Sir Walter Scott Club.
+Fraser acknowledges she is "less interested in ideas than in 'the people who led nations' and so on.
+I don't think I could ever have written a history of political thought or anything like that.
+I'd have to come at it another way."
 Fraser's study, The Warrior Queens (1989), is an account of military royal women since the days of Boadicea and Cleopatra.
 In 1992, a year after Alison Weir's book The Six Wives of Henry VIII, she published a book with the same title.

 She chronicled the life and times of Charles II in a well-reviewed 1979 eponymous biography.
 The book was cited as an influence on the 2003 BBC/A&E mini-series, Charles II: The Power & the Passion, in a featurette on the DVD, by Rufus Sewell who played the title character.
 Fraser served as editor for many monarchical biographies, including those featured in the Kings and Queens of England and Royal History of England series, and, in 1996, she also published a book entitled The Gunpowder Plot: Terror and Faith in 1605, which won both the St. Louis Literary Award and the Crime Writers' Association (CWA) Non-Fiction Gold Dagger.

 Her biography, Marie Antoinette: The Journey (2001, 2002), was adapted for the film Marie Antoinette (2006), directed by Sofia Coppola, with Kirsten Dunst in the title role, and Love and Louis XIV: The Women in the Life of the Sun King (2006).

-Related experience
+She contemplated a biography of Queen Elizabeth I, but shelved the idea as this subject has already been extensively covered.

+Fraser won the Wolfson History Award in 1984 for The Weaker Vessel, a study of women's lives in 17th-century England.

+Other writing

+Fraser has written detective novels, the most popular a series of ten written between 1977 and 1995 and involving a female television personality and detective named Jemima Shore; the latter were adapted into the television series Jemima Shore Investigates, which aired in the UK in 1983.
+Early publications included volumes on dolls and toys.
+Her first book was a volume about King Arthur, one edition of which was illustrated by her eldest daughter; it was written for a series for Marks and Spencer, as was a later volume about Robin Hood.